OlegWock/surek/README.md

 surek status
 ```

+Visit `portainer.<root domain>` to finish Portainer installation in 5 minutes or it will lock you out and require removing volume and re-installing it.

+Besides portainer, there will be `netdata.<root domain>` to monitor your server.

 Next are stacks.
 Stack is a collection of services that are related.
 In Surek, stacks are stored in `stacks` folder (create it!) and defined by `surek.stack.yml` file.
 This file defines location of compose file and other stack parameters.

 ```yaml